Emergencies happen. And when they do, preparedness is the key to handling them well.

 - Online parent groups in which your childcare center is active

-- Mass texts and communication apps, like brightwheel
+- Mass texts and teacher-parent communication apps, like brightwheel

 - Your facility's main number at which you can leave an outgoing voicemail for worried parents and guardians

-Having these protocols in place allows teachers and staff to focus on the most important step during any childcare emergency: keeping the children safe.
+These safety protocols allow teachers and staff to focus on the most critical step during any childcare emergency: keeping the children safe.

 - Administering first aid